-He cites a North Carolina University 2020 State of Risk Oversight report that asked executives and Board members if they saw risk management as vitally important as setting strategy.
+He cites a NC State University 2020 State of Risk Oversight report, created in partnership with the AICPA, that asked executives and Board members if they saw risk management as vitally important as setting strategy.

 “The results found only 3% said absolutely yes, which is a really low result and shows they are not seeing the value of risk being part of the setting of strategy.”

 Solutions that bring the risk elements into the strategic decisions that need to be made very quickly show the value they can generate, both in opportunity and in avoiding costly issues.

 At its very heart, good risk management, according to Norman, is all about what might happen.
 That means a mature outlook that explores the “good” opportunities along with the “bad” threats, with an understanding that many decisions will deliver both.

 “The key question to always ask is – what is the right thing to do for the business?”
 Norman said.

 “The risk management team has a great range of tools and ways to model risks and opportunities and project the outcomes of different scenarios.